funkymonkeymonk/learn-to-play-key-forge/PITCHME.md

 ### Sacrifice

-Put on of your cards into the discard
+Put one of your cards into the discard

 ### Destroy